-52.264 The class of emissions to be used for data transmissions in this sectionshould be in accordance with the most recent version of Recommendation ITU-R M.1798.
-Coast stations as well as ship stations should use radio systems specified in the most recent version of Recommendation ITU-R M.1798.
-(WRC-15)
+52.264 The class of emissions to be used for data transmissions in the bands between 4 000 kHz and 27 500 kHz]should be in accordance with the most recent version of Recommendation ITU-R M.1798 or the most recent version of Recommedation ITU-R M.2058.
+Coast stations as well as ship stations should use radio systems specified in the most recent version of Recommendation ITU-R M.1798 or the most recent version of Recommedation ITU-R M.2058.
+(WRC-23)

 Reasons: The frequency usages for HF NAVDAT system need to be included.